gbartosz/beholder/README.md

 Same rules apply to `METHODS` and `ENDPOINTS`.

-# online mode
+# Online mode
-By default beholder will process entire log file and exit.
+By default `beholder` will process entire log file and exit.
 If you want to monitor your web-server in real-time enable `-o` option to read events appended to the log file.